vedph/cadmus-ndp-frac/README.md

   - ⭐ [CodFrQuireLabelsPart](#codfrquirelabelspart):`catch`: quire labels for catchwords.
   - 📖 [COD CodDecorationsPart](https://github.com/vedph/cadmus-codicology/blob/master/docs/cod-decorations.md)

->The codicological formula targets size and mirror (D. Bianconi, P. Orsini).
+>The codicological formula targets size and text area (D. Bianconi, P. Orsini).
 See the [CodLayoutView](https://github.com/vedph/cod-layout-view) library for it.

->Fragments are usually contained in manuscripts, so fragments references will target them in the codicological section of the database.
+Fragments are usually contained in manuscripts, so fragments references will target them in the codicological section of the database.

 ## History

+### 0.0.6

+- 2025-07-03: added `CodFrLayoutPart` extracting its data from `CodFrSupportPart`.
 - 2025-06-29: renamed support `preservationPlace` to `container` to properly reflect its meaning.
 - 2025-06-22: more data and thesauri in seeders.